 Taking the Loire Valley Castles tour

-I booked the Loire Valley castles tour through Viator for 165 euros (about US$189) per person.
+I booked the Loire Valley castles tour through Viator for 165 euros (about US$189) per person, though prices may change.
 The price included transportation to and from Paris, a knowledgeable guide, lunch, wine tastings at two of the three stops, entrance to the castles, and skip-the-line-access to Chateau Chenonceau.
 I definitely recommend this tour, and I think it is one of the best day trips from Paris.